EternityForest/EmberOS/README.md

 And add the keys to /sketch/ssh/root/

+## Changing the Kiosk UI

+Everything is defines in /sketch/kioskUI.conf, a standard FVWM config file that launches fullscreen chrome by default, but can be customized to do just about anything.

+Look at the very bottom for the lines that deal with launching apps.

+## Changing the timezone
+/sketch/timezone is a text file that should just contain an Olson timezone name like "Us/Pacific" without quotes.

 ## Using

 Change /sketch/hostname to the name you want to give it.
 You can now access